massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

         return name != null
             ?
 (ActionResult)new OkObjectResult($"Hello, {name}")
-            : new BadRequestObjectResult("Please pass a name on the query string or in the request body");
+            : new BadRequestObjectResult("Please pass a name from the query string or in the request body");
     }
     ```